 Your attorney must also prove that the builder or contractor’s actions actually caused injury, loss, or damages.
 You suffered an injury or loss that could otherwise have been avoided if the contractor or builder never breached their duty of care.

-In a case of poor stucco installation, your lawyer will have to prove that there never would have been any water damage to the property if the stucco had been properly installed in the first place.
+In a case of poor stucco installation, your lawyer will have to prove that there never would have been any damage to the property if the stucco had been properly installed in the first place.

 A homeowner must prove that the property was damaged as a result of the builder or contractor’s work.
 It simply isn’t enough to prove that the contractor neglected to use reasonable care and skill.
 Their neglect must cause real damages to the homeowner.